DustinRepo/JexClient/README.md

 ## How to build
 1. Run the gradle Build script
-2. Drag & drop JexClient.jar into your mods folder
+2. Drag & drop JexClient-Snap.jar into your mods folder

 ## Want to test features before they're released?
 Sometimes features will be pushed to github before the update is fully released.
 If you'd like to try them, you can find auto-builds [here](https://github.com/DustinRepo/JexClient-main/actions?query=event%3Apush)